chris-armstrong/opam-cross-lambda/README.md

-# opam-cross-generic
+# opam-cross-lambda

-An opam overlay repository that demonstrates the use of the [zig](https://ziglang.org/) compiler to cross-compile OCaml between different platforms.
+An opam overlay repository that demonstrates the use of the [zig](https://ziglang.org/) compiler to cross-compile OCaml to Linux from various platforms

 ## What is tested?

-The repository contains an OCaml cross-compiler package (`ocaml-cross`; OCaml 5.2.0).

 There are two cross-compile systems:

 * `-cross-x86_64-al2023`: Amazon Linux 2023 - x86_64
 * `-cross-aarch64-al2023`: Amazon Linux 2023 - aarch64 (i.e. Gravitron)

-The following cross-compile hosts and targets have been (loosely) tested:
+The following cross-compile hosts and targets have been (loosely) tested in CI/CD:

 | Host                   | Target                  | Purpose                             |
 | -----------------------|-------------------------|-------------------------------------|